noamross/comp-disease-dynamics/inst/Outline for SI-Macro Paper.md

 ---
 author: Noam Ross
-date: 'September 16, 2014'
+date: 'October 8, 2014'
-title: 'Comparative dynamics of SI and multiple-infection models' ...
+title: 'Comparative dynamics of SI and multiple-infection models: Outline with draft methods and results.'
+...

 Introduction